Dube History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Dube, Dubet, Dubais, Dubé, Dubée, Dubaie, Duber, Dubey, Dubay, Dubbe, Dubbet, Dubbais, Dubbée, Dubbé, Dubbaie, Dubber, Dubbey, Dubbay and many more.

-More information is included under the topic Early Dube Notables in all our PDF Extended History products.
+More information is included under the topic Early Dube Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Dube Settlers in the United States in the 19th Century
+Dube Settlers in United States in the 19th Century

 - Crisbian Dube, aged 52, who settled in New York in 1852